PowerShell/PowerShell/README.md

 Want to chat with other members of the PowerShell community?

-We have a dozens of topic specific channels on our community-driven PowerShell Virtual User Group, which you can join on:
+There are dozens of topic specific channels on our community-driven PowerShell Virtual User Group, which you can join on:

 * [Gitter](https://gitter.im/PowerShell/PowerShell)
 * [Discord](https://discord.gg/PowerShell)